gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

     - Equipment Tab: Allows you to change your equipment, combat style, and import gear sets from the game
         - To change equipment simply click on the slot you want to change and select equipment from the popup menu
         - To Import Gear Sets from the game click on the numbered buttons to import the corresponding gear set
-            - Player Levels, Spells, Prayers, Potions and Pets will also be imported)
+            - Player Levels, Spells, Prayers, Potions and Pets will also be imported
         - Use the Combat Style dropdown menu to change the style for that weapon type
     - Levels Tab: Allows you to adjust the levels used in the simulation
-        - Levels may be set to 'virtual' values above 99, these will not provide benefits to your stats, but factor into the calculation of pet chances
+        - Levels may be set to 'virtual' values above 99, these will not provide benefits to your stats but will factor into the calculation of pet chances
     - Spells Tab: Allows you to select Standard Spells, Curses, Auroras, and Ancient Magicks from their respective sub tabs
         - The level and item requirements of spells are respected
     - Prayers Tab: Allows you to select up to 2 Prayers that you meet the level requirements for
     - Potions Tab: Allows you to select a single combat potion
         - Use the Potion Tier dropdown to change the tier
         - Click on the potion icons to select the type
-    - Pets Tab: Allows you to select which pets you own.
-Only the relevant pets are listed
+    - Pets Tab: Allows you to select which pets you own
     - Sim.
 Options Tab: Allows you to select advanced and assorted simulation options
         - Max Actions: Controls the maximum number of player actions before the simulation times out
-        - #Trials: Controls the number of times each enemy is simulated.
+        - \# Trials: Controls the number of times each enemy is simulated.
 Higher values lead to more accuracy at the expense of longer computation time.
         - Signet Time (h): The time period (in hours) used for the 'Chance for Signet Part B' calculation
         - Slayer Task: Whether to consider monsters killed to be part of a slayer task
             - Impacts Slayer pet chance, Slayer's Crossbow, and Slayer XP calculations
         - Hardcore Mode: Whether to use the hardcore combat triangle and disable passive regeneration
     - GP Options Tab: Various setting that adjust the way the GP per X calculations are performed
-        - Sell Bones: Whether or not to sell bones in GP calculations
+        - Sell Bones: Whether or not to sell bones
         - Convert Shards: Whether or not to convert elemental shards from god dungeons into elemental chests
      - Sell Loot: Whether or not to sell all loot, a subset of loot or none of it
         - When subset is selected you may edit which items to sell, by clicking Edit Subset